 A learning-standards-based curricula free to schools, the Workshop’s effectiveness and fun-factor led to high-demand by public and private schools.
 With a focus on reaching elementary students with marketing, label reading, and cooking education, in 2014, the initiative changed its name to Pure Food Kids Foundation, and continues to support hundreds of schools in the Seattle and New York City metro areas with its Pure Food Kids Workshop.

 The Pure Food Kids Foundation is primarily funded by the ongoing donation by Kurt’s company, Sugar Mountain, whose core mission is to “Change the Way America Eats.”
-Providing full-flavored foods free of harmful, industrial food additives, the Sugar Mountain family of businesses includes Beecher’s Handmade Cheese, Pasta & Co, Bennett’s, Liam’s, Sugar Mountain Livestock, and Maximus / Minimus.
+Providing full-flavored foods free of harmful, industrial food additives, the Sugar Mountain family of businesses includes Beecher’s Handmade Cheese, The Butcher's Table, Pasta & Co, Bennett’s, Mishima Reserve, and Maximus / Minimus.